stellar-deprecated/docs/learn/integration-guides/compliance-protocol.md

 #### Reply
-The auth request will return a JSON object with the following fields:
+Will return a JSON object with the following fields:

 Name | Description
 ----|-----
 info_status | If this FI is willing to share AML information or not. {ok, denied, pending}
 tx_status | If this FI is willing to accept this transaction. {ok, denied, pending}
 dest_info | *(only present if info_status is ok)* JSON of the recipient's AML information. in the Stellar memo convention pending | *(only present if info_status or tx_status is pending)* Estimated number of seconds till the sender can check back for a change in status.
-See [check request](#Check request) below.
+The sender should just resubmit this request after the given number of seconds.

 *Reply Example*
 ```